Seagate/cortx-multisite/doc/fdmi.rst

         - integrate it into DTM0
         - integrate it into FDMI

-      - ~1m if nothing new shows up
+      - 1 month if nothing new shows up

 Prototype